fabieu/simdesk/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please read [CONTRIBUTING.md](https://simdesk.eu/contributing/) for details on the process for submitting pull requests to us, and [CREDITS.md](https://simdesk.eu/credits/) for a listing of maintainers of, contributors to, and dependencies used by SimDesk.
+Please read [CONTRIBUTING][contributing-url] for details on the process for submitting pull requests to us, and [CREDITS][credits-url] for a listing of maintainers of, contributors to, and dependencies used by SimDesk.

 ## Changelog & Releases